Huge reserves, tourism collapse spare China from global dollar squeeze

 Despite aggressive moves by the U.S. Federal Reserve and other central banks to flood markets with cash, investors have had to pay higher premiums to swap currencies such as the yen and euro into dollars.

-The premium to swap yen for three-month dollars touched a high of 144 basis points on Monday, nearly five times higher than at the end of February, before retreating sharply as the Bank of Japan conducted a huge injection of dollar funds on Tuesday.
+The premium to swap yen for three-month dollars touched 144 basis points (bps) on Monday, nearly five times its level at the end of February, before retreating sharply as the Bank of Japan conducted a huge injection of dollar funds on Tuesday.

-In contrast, the premium to swap Chinese yuan for six-month dollars peaked at 92 basis points on Tuesday, less than double the premium at the end of last month.
+In contrast, the premium to swap Chinese yuan for six-month dollars peaked at 92 bps on Tuesday, less than double the premium at the end of last month.

 Two traders with global banks told Reuters that they don’t expect a surge in dollar demand in China for the time being.
 Business activity is only slowly returning to normal after an unprecedented plunge in January and February as the spreading virus and tough containment measures threw much of the country into lockdown.